Childhood Trauma Test: Evaluating Our Past

 It’s important to note that these risk factors do not necessarily mean that a child will experience trauma, but they can increase the likelihood.
 Additionally, trauma can have long-lasting effects on a child’s mental and physical health, and it’s important to seek help from a mental health professional if you suspect that young family members or any child has experienced trauma.

-Most Common Symptoms Associated with Childhood Trauma
+Symptoms of Unresolved Childhood Trauma

 Childhood trauma can manifest in a variety of symptoms, which may vary depending on the nature of the trauma, the child’s age and developmental stage, and the child’s individual coping mechanisms.
 Here are some common symptoms of childhood trauma: